numba/numba/docs/source/extending/high-level.rst

 Implementing mutable structures
 -------------------------------

-.. warning:: Experimental feature.
-The API may change without warning.
+.. warning:: This is an experimental feature, the API may change without warning.

-The ``numba.experimental.structref`` module provides utilities for defining mutable pass-by-reference structures.
-The following example demonstrate the how to define a basic mutable struct:
+The ``numba.experimental.structref`` module provides utilities for defining mutable pass-by-reference structures, a ``StructRef``.
+The following example demonstrate the how to define a basic mutable structure:

 Defining a StructRef
 ''''''''''''''''''''